spacetelescope/cosmo/README.md

 3. Make changes and commit into your branch
 4. Issue a pull request to get your changes into the main repo

-For more details, check out
+For more details on this workflow, check out
 [this tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).